Abhinavcodez/Embedded_Software_Simulator_-_Hardware_Abstraction_Layer/README.md

 ## 📌 Project Overview

-The **Embedded Software Simulator – Hardware Abstraction Layer (HAL)** is a software-only simulation framework designed for embedded systems development.
-It provides a virtualized environment to test and develop embedded applications without the need for physical hardware.
-This approach is particularly useful for early-stage development, unit testing, and educational purposes.
+The **Embedded Software Simulator – HAL** is a software-only simulation framework for embedded systems development.
+It enables virtual testing of applications and hardware abstraction layers without the need for real hardware.
+Ideal for early-stage development, testing, and educational purposes.

 **Key Features:**

-* **Virtual Peripherals:** Simulate hardware components like UART, GPIO, and timers.
+* **Virtual Peripherals:** UART, GPIO, timers, and more.
-* **Modular HAL:** Easily extendable to add new virtual peripherals.
+* **Modular HAL:** Easily extendable to add new peripherals.
-* **RTOS Simulation:** Optionally simulate real-time operating system tasks and scheduling.
+* **RTOS Simulation:** Software-only task scheduling, delays, and concurrency.
-* **Unit & Integration Testing:** Built-in support for testing application logic and HAL interactions.
+* **Unit & Integration Testing:** Full support using Google Test.
+* **System Simulation:** Run main application with virtual sensors and logging.

 ---